AceDataCloud/OpenAIAPI/docs/openai_chat_completion_api_integration_guide.md

 <p><img src="https://cdn.acedata.cloud/249829.png" width="400" class="m-auto"></p>

-You can also notice that there is corresponding code generation on the right side, which you can copy and run directly, or you can click the "Try" button for testing.
+You can also notice that there is corresponding code generation on the right side; you can copy the code to run directly or click the "Try" button for testing.

 <p><img src="https://cdn.acedata.cloud/s8gxoo.png" width="400" class="m-auto"></p>